zoeyyyzou/hypertext2/README.md

 I like this food!	__label__1
 ```

-We use the following code to generate data sets with a total sample size of 1w, 10w, 20w and 40w.
-For each data set, we divide it into training set (60%), verification set (20%) and test set (20%).
+Using following code to generate data sets with a total sample size of 1w, 10w, 20w and 40w.
+For each data set, divide it into training set (60%), verification set (20%) and test set (20%).

-> When training the fasttext model, we did not use the validation set, but in order to keep consistent with hypertext, we generated the validation set
+> When training the fasttext model, do not use the validation set, but in order to keep consistent with hypertext, I generated the validation set

 ```python
 ds_yelp_fasttext_config = {